usaid-cs/yesterday-i-learned/random.md

 - Insurance companies often cannot insure too many units in the same building or neighbourhood, because if that building/neighbourhood suffers an event (such as fire/flood), it would be too much for a single company to pay out.
 - [Best practices don't stay best forever](https://agileforall.com/be-better-dont-limit-yourself-to-best-practices/).
 Nor are they the best for every case.
 Learn from best practices, but do not limit yourself to them.
 - Use a short rope to suffocate.
 Use a medium rope to break your neck.
 Use a long rope to decapitate.
-- The main issue with Hong Kong's 派錢 strategy and Alberta's Resource Rebate cheques is that money is not re-invested into the economy, and that it does not solve the root problems, which were both the diversification of the region's economy.
-It is a textbook example of "give a man a fish".
 - "Deep web" is just stuff that search engines didn't index.
 "Dark web" is the secret shit everyone talks about... and it includes Tor.
 If that's the case, the deep web really isn't that deep.
 - The scrollbar exists for a reason.
 On mobile, [some users have trouble telling how far down they are when reading an article](https://ello.co/dredmorbius/post/0hgfswmoti3fi5zgftjecq).
 Others noted that scrollbars were once used to *scroll* somewhere as well (by dragging it) but this functionality has since disappeared.
 - A commencement (n.) can also be a north american graduation ceremony.